danielongwy/hypr-min/README.md

 # Setting Up NVIDIA with Hyprland
 ###### More details in the [Official Hyprland Wiki](https://wiki.hyprland.org/Nvidia/)
-*Note*
-`nvim` can be replace with a command-line text editor of your choice
+*Note*: `nvim` can be replace with a command-line text editor of your choice

 Install required dependancies:

 ```
 yay -S linux-headers nvidia-dkms qt5-wayland qt5ct libva libva-nvidia-driver-git
 ```

 Add `nvidia_drm.modeset=1` to the end of `GRUB_CMDLINE_LINUX_DEFAULT=` in `/etc/default/grub`